micro/clients/README.md

 ## Overview

-Micro clients are multi-language for accessing Micro services.
+Micro clients are multi-language clients for accessing Micro services.
 They make use of a Client api service which sits behind the micro api and serves a fix entrypoint for clients to access backend services.